elainewskong/elainewskong.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Library and Information Science, University of Pittsburgh
+* PhD in Library and Information Science, University of Pittsburgh
-* M.Sc. in Library and Information Management, The University of Hong Kong
+* MSc in Library and Information Management, The University of Hong Kong
-* M.A. in Information Systems, City University of Hong Kong
+* MA in Information Systems, City University of Hong Kong
-* B.A.
-(Hons) in Logistics and Supply Chain Management, University of Northumbria at Newcastle
+* BA (Hons) in Logistics and Supply Chain Management, University of Northumbria at Newcastle

 Work Experience
 ======